uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 responses to a rubric that you create.
 You can also allow students to upload an image to accompany a text response.

-Open response assessments include peer assessments and self assessments.
+Open response assessments can include both peer assessments and self assessments.
 In peer assessments, students compare their peers' responses to a rubric that you create.
 In self assessments, students compare their own responses to the rubric.

 In open response assessments, students usually only see their own responses and any peer responses they assess.
-You can also allow students to see the top- scoring responses that their peers have submitted.
+You can also allow students to see the top scoring responses that their peers have submitted.
 For more information, see :ref:`PA Top Responses`.